Assign an Apple ID to a Mac User Account in Mac OS X for Added Peace of Mind

 That optional Apple ID-based password reset feature is extremely helpful and as we mentioned, highly recommended, because it allows you to be able to reset a lost password directly from the login screen just by verifying the Apple ID details:

 This is extraordinarily quick and quite simple for Mac users running Mavericks, Mountain Lion, and Lion, and it prevents the need of the more technical approaches to resetting forgotten passwords (though those will continue to work as well).

-This works in OS X Mavericks, OS X Mountain Lion, and OS X Lion, the only requirement is having an active Apple ID.
+This works in Mac OS X Mavericks, OS X Mountain Lion, and OS X Lion, and later releases too, the only requirement is having a modern version of Mac OS X with the support for this feature, and an active Apple ID.
 You will obviously need internet access to use this feature as well, since it requires the communication between Apple and the Mac to set the ID and also to be able to access the recovery benefits it offers.